 Storing the Dry Shampoo

 You can use a shaker that is used for confectioner sugar to store your dry shampoo and sprinkle on instead of brushing on.
 It works just as well and may be preferred over the brush.
 I found one at Amazon but I remember Pampered Chef having one too.
-Who knows, you might find a cheaper at the Dollar store.
-It’s worth a shot.
 Come to think of it, you may have an old mineral foundation container that has a shaker top.
 It would be perfect for your DIY dry shampoo.

 Compare to Other Dry Shampoos

 Usually our hair gets oily the day after we wash it and this gives us an extra day of clean hair.
-It worked as good, if not better than the dry shampoos I had previously purchased at Ulta or Sephora for $20-$30 before finding “Rock On”.
+It worked as good, if not better than the dry shampoos I had previously purchased at Ulta or Sephora for $20-$30 before finding the brand I like now.
 And our hair smells nicer too.
 The other thing to consider is the cost.
 You can make a ton of this homemade dry shampoo for the price of a can of commercial dry shampoo.